 Easy – Peasy

 Carbonite has bank level security for privacy protection of your files.
-You can read about their security practices here.

 I’ve only found 2 downsides to using Carbonite: